Vitexus/libjs-bootstrap-switch/README.md

 Debian Package for bootstrap-switch
 ===================================

-Debian package for twitter bootstrap4
+Debian package for twitter bootstrap switch http://bootstrapswitch.com/

 ## How to install ?